2022 Selection Criteria and Submission Instructions

 Note: Submissions involving contracted work must demonstrate that office staff were integrally involved in all aspects of the evaluation or audit.

-Email your submission to each of the judges listed below by the May 7, 2021 submission deadline.
+Email your submission to each of the judges listed below by the May 6, 2022 submission deadline.
 Applicants are responsible for submitting all documentation and materials to be considered by the submission deadline.
 Judges will not follow up with applicants to obtain additional materials nor will additional materials be considered after the submission deadline.
 Please ensure that your submission packet meets all criteria.
-Applicants are encouraged to confirm with each judge via a separate email that their submission was received.
+Applicants are encouraged to request each judge confirm that their submission was received.
+Documentation too large to email (e.g., video of a news report) should be discussed with the lead judge to determine a suitable method for submission.

 The NLPES Awards Subcommittee selects a panel of two or three judges to review award submissions packets.
-The judges for the 2021 Certificates of Impact are shown below.
+The judges for the 2022 Certificates of Impact are:

-If you have any questions about the Certificates of Impact award process, contact the NLPES Awards Subcommittee chair:
+If you have any questions about the Certificates of Impact award process, please contact NLPES Awards Subcommittee member: